Montana/grep-cheatsheet/README.md

 # grep-cheatsheet

-My grep cheatsheet for when I'm in vim
+My grep cheatsheet for when I'm in `vim`:

 | -i 	| grep -i ^DA demo.txt                  	| Forgets about case sensitivity                     	|
 |----	|---------------------------------------	|----------------------------------------------------	|